 See LHEB §117, pp. 521-5.
-See also treβ.
+See also $tre\beta$.

 'Land, an area of ground, a territory'; in Middle Welsh legal usage, 'a landholding' of any size, from an estate to a selion (ploughing-strip: see LHD p.
-386 and the references there).
+386 and the references there, also Parsons 2022, pp. 144-5).
 It seems to have been an early toponymic term forming a range of compounds which may well have been appellatives having administrative or territorial rather than strictly topographic meanings, cf. MW godir, a Pictish equivalent of which appears to have influenced the usage of the Gaelic cognate foithir (see Taylor's discussion, PNFif5, 376-8).
-However, neither of these terms seems to be found in our area, and both tīr and Gaelic (or Gaelicised) tìr are largely restricted to Galloway, Cumbria and neighbouring parts of Northumberland, suggesting an association with 10th - 11th century Cumbric-speaking settlement.
+However, neither of these terms seems to be found in our area, and both tīr and Gaelic (or Gaelicised) tìr are largely restricted to Galloway, Cumbria and neighbouring parts of Northumberland, suggesting an association with $10^{th} - 11^{th}$ century Cumbric-speaking settlement.